GonzaLifrieri/HomeBanking/README.md

 # HomeBanking
-Project from Full Stack Web Developer from Acamica.
+Project of Full Stack Web Developer from Acamica.

 Simulation of a home banking app in Javascript.
 Code is 666.